fdellekart/PET-Toolbox-Comparison/NiftyPET/README.md

 When all this files are present you can start the pipeline by running `./run_recon.sh`.
 To adapt the timeframe settings to reconstruct edit the variables on top of `run_recon.sh`.

+The reconstruction runs on a [fork of NiftyPET](https://github.com/fdellekart/NIPET/tree/measure-timing), which instruments the toolbox to extract timing information.

 Results are written to the `output` directory and consist of a `result.nii.gz` file and as `metadata.json` with timing information and reconstruction settings.